 Other new cast members include Sherman Augustus as Lt.
 Colonel Sullivan, Mason Dye as Hawkins jock Jason Carver, and Nikola Djuricko will star as a Russian smuggler called Yuri.
 The former Jaqen H’ghar, Game of Thrones‘ Tom Wlaschiha, will play Dmitri, “a smart and charming Russian prison guard” who befriends Hopper.
 But just how trustworthy is he?

 The Duffer Brothers also introduced new cast members as part of Netflix’s first ever “Geeked Week” virtual event.
 The latest performers includes Amybeth McNulty.
 She’ll play Vickie, “a cool, fast-talking band nerd who catches the eye of one of our beloved heroes.”
 The Duffers also say she’ll play a “big role in events to come.”
 The pair also said they have wanted to work with McNulty for a long time, since they’re both huge fans of Anne of Green Gables.
 An appreciation that has popped up on the show previously.

-Also heading to Hawkins is Myles Truitt as Patrick.
-He’s a “basketball star who has friends, talent, and a good life…until shocking events send his life spiraling out of control.”
-Regina Ting Chen will star as newcomer Ms. Kelly, “a popular guidance counselor who cares deeply for her students — especially those struggling the most.”
-(We already like her.)
-And finally Grace Van Dien will play Chrissy.
-She’s “Hawkins’ High lead cheerleader and the most popular girl in school.
-But beneath the seemingly perfect surface lies a dark secret.”
+Also heading to Hawkins is Myles Truitt as basketball star Patrick.
+Regina Ting Chen will star as guidance counselor Ms. Kelly.
+And finally Grace Van Dien will play Chrissy, a head cheerleader with a secret.
 In a town like Hawkins, that could be one very dark secret.